Your December Holiday HR Checklist: What Employers Should Prioritize Before the 2025 Year-End

 With the updated form in circulation, complete an internal audit to ensure you’re compliant before January hits.

-Resource you can share:
+Here’s a resource you can share:

 Understand New Laws Taking Effect January 1